The Institute for Art and Olfaction (IAO) is a non-profit organization devoted to access, education and experimentation with scent.

 A Brief History

 In April 2014, the IAO held the first annual Art and Olfaction Awards, a yearly awards mechanism designed to help celebrate excellence in independent and artisan perfumery.
-We have since held this important international annual event in Los Angeles, Berlin and London.
+We have since held this important international annual event in Los Angeles, Berlin, London, Amsterdam, and Lisbon.

 The Institute for Art and Olfaction is devoted to creative experimentation through cross-modal arts and technology projects with a focus on scent.
 Our goal is to create new points of entry for people interested in the field of olfaction, while accommodating creative ideas in all mediums.